France Plans To Revoke Birthplace Citizenship In Mayotte - UrduPoint

 Residence permits issued to foreigners in Mayotte are only valid for the island and cannot be used to travel to mainland France.
 The scrapping of that system is one of the key demands of the protesters.

-Darmanin said authorities would abolish the measure as part of the reform, which some protesters welcomed.
+Darmanin said the authorities would abolish the measure as part of the reform, which some protesters welcomed.

-"The announcements are very encouraging, but we're waiting to see what happens," one demonstrator, Eirini Arvanitopoulou, told AFP.

 France grants citizenship through both bloodline and birthplace, although "jus soli" legislation has been massively tightened over the years.